Learn about actual and potential costs

 How do you foresee your prices changing in the next three years?
 How will these changes affect the price of our platform?

-Buyers should consider asking vendors if they are experiencing fluctuations in demand as a result of the coronavirus pandemic.
+Are you experiencing fluctuations in demand as a result of the coronavirus pandemic?

 “Sending out RFPs used to be a nightmare”